-A fund typically expects to pay redemption proceeds on the next business day following receipt of a redemption order in proper form.
-Proceeds from the periodic and automatic sale of shares of a Fidelity® money market fund that are used to buy shares of another Fidelity® fund are settled simultaneously.
+If your account is held directly with a fund, the length of time that a fund typically expects to pay redemption proceeds depends on the method you have elected to receive such proceeds.
+A fund typically expects to make payment of redemption proceeds by wire, automated clearing house (ACH) or by issuing a check by the next business day following receipt of a redemption order in proper form.
+Proceeds from the periodic and automatic sale of shares of a Fidelity [®] money market fund that are used to buy shares of another Fidelity [®] fund are settled simultaneously.